2011 Molde FK season: October–November

 On 2 October, they took three points away from home as Tromsø were defeated at Alfheim Stadion.
 Within a few minutes after the 30th-minute mark, Forren and Berget were the goalscorers.
 Then followed a streak of draws that lasted three games; 0–0 at home against Odd Grenland, 1–1 away against Stabæk, and a 2–2 draw in what was a potentially league-defining game against Strømsgodset.
 On 30 October, before the match against Strømsgodset in the third-to-last game of the season, it was clear that Molde would become champions if they won.
 A tense first half ended goalless.
 In the second half, Magne Simonsen gave Molde the lead, but the goal was immediately equalised by Ola Kamara.
 In the 70th minute, Eikrem scored and Molde seemed to have won the league.
 Right before stoppage time, Anders Konradsen scored after a corner and equalised for Strømsgodset.
 The draw meant that Molde had to await the result from the game played later the same evening at Lerkendal Stadion between Rosenborg and Brann before they could know if they became champions or not that day.
 Brann took an early 3–0 lead and won the game 6–3.
 Rosenborg could no longer achieve the number of points needed to win the league and Molde were champions.
-Club captain Daniel Berg Hestad lifted the trophy at home ground after Molde's 3–1 win against Sarpsborg 08 on 20 November.
+Club captain Daniel Berg Hestad lifted the trophy at the home ground after Molde's 3–1 win against Sarpsborg 08 on 20 November.
 Angan, Vini Dantas and Simonsen scored the goals for Molde.
 The season ended with a 1–2 defeat away to Sogndal.
 Zlatko Tripic scored Molde's last goal of the season, while Tore André Flo scored both for Sogndal.